l3r8yJ/kaicop/README.md

 ### Example:

-*Disclaimer – this example just showing way of caclucating, real measurement using a lot more parameters rather than style of method arguments.
-For each project set of rules will be different.*
+*Warning – This example just shows a measurement method.
+The set of rules will be different for each project.*

 We're having 10 methods in the project.